top of page

 Three years later, in 1915, Zhang’s life took a new turn.
 At twenty-seven, he met Mr. Chu (褚老師), a Delegated Teacher (點傳師) who opened his eyes to Heaven’s Tao.
 Mr. Chu explained that Tao would restore the true teachings of Confucius.
 Hearing this, Zhang’s heart leapt with joy.
 He hurried home to tell his mother.
 She chose to receive Tao first, to be sure it was the right path.
 When she confirmed it, Zhang followed, even giving away part of his land to show his sincerity.
 From that day, Mr. Chu became his mentor.

 In 1920, Mr. Chu passed away.
 Zhang mourned him like a father.
 Grandmaster JinGong, moved by Zhang’s devotion, sent for him.
 When they met, Grandmaster asked, “Your mentor is gone.
 Who will you follow now?”
 Zhang humbly replied, “Please guide me.
 I will follow whoever you choose.”
 Grandmaster said, “Then follow me.”
-From then on, Zhang worked under Grandmaster JinGong to spread Tao.
+From then on, Zhang worked under Grandmaster JinGong to bring Tao to others.
 His faith was strong, and soon he was made a Delegated Teacher—one of the youngest at that time.

 A Sign of Departure

-Later that year, on the fifteenth day of the eighth lunar month, Patriarch Zhang passed from this world and returned to Heaven.
+Later that year, on the fifteenth day of the eighth lunar month, Patriarch Zhang completed his earthly journey and returned to Heaven.
 He was honored as TianRan Ancient Buddha.

 天真收圓掛聖號 等待時至點神兵

-The word “Tian” is the first character in Patriarch Zhang’s name, Tian Ran (天然), and “Zhen” is the second character in Matriarch Sun’s name, Su Zhen (素真).
-Put together, “Tian Zhen” becomes more than just two names—it stands for the two Buddhas who carry Heaven’s Mandate to pass down Tao.
+The word “Tian” is the first character in Patriarch Zhang’s name, Tian Ran (然), and “Zhen” is the second character in Matriarch Sun’s name, Su Zhen (真).
+When placed together, “Tian Zhen” is more than two names.
+It points to two incarnated Buddhas entrusted with Heaven’s Mandate to pass down Tao.

-To begin the journey home, a seeker first registers with the Mandated Teachers—Patriarch Zhang and Matriarch Sun—the last bearers of the Tao lineage.
-Representing them are Delegated Teachers, who also carry Heaven’s Mandate.
-After registering, the seeker waits for the sacred ceremony that opens the way to Heaven.
+To begin the journey home, a seeker first registers with the Mandated Teachers (天命明師)—Patriarch Zhang and Matriarch Sun—the last bearers of the Tao lineage.
+Delegated Teachers (點傳師) represent them and carry Heaven’s Mandate.
+After registering, the seeker waits for the sacred ceremony opening the way to Heaven.

-In the meantime, things are already in motion in the unseen world.
-The Local Magistrates—divine guardians appointed by Heaven to watch over each town and city—begin searching for the seeker’s name.
-When the Magistrate of the seeker’s hometown finds it, he sends a spirit child to look into their life and background.
+In the meantime, events are already set in motion in the unseen world.
+The City Lords—divine guardians appointed by Heaven to watch over each town and city—begin searching for the seeker’s name.
+When the City Lord of the seeker’s hometown finds it, he sends a spirit attendant to examine the seeker’s life and conduct.

 Two Requirements for Receiving Tao